manmeet-kaur18/Movie_Recommendation_System/README.md

 ## Movie Recommendation System (Website)
-Movie Recommendation System created using Collaborative Filtering (Website) and Content based Filtering (Jupyter Notebook).
+Movie Recommendation System created using Collaborative Filtering (Website) and Content based Filtering (Jupyter Notebook).Content Based Recommender System recommends movies similar to the movie user likes and analyses the sentiments on the reviews given by the user for that movie.

 ### Objectives